 Does clinical psychology pay well?

-A professional psychology worker within organizational psychology, psychological counseling, or clinical counseling can make an excellent salary.
-Those with under five years of experience may make around $60,000 on the low end, but well above $100,000 with a few more years’ experience.
-This makes psychology clinical one of the highest paying routes for counseling psychologists.
+A professional psychology worker in organizational psychology, psychological counseling, or clinical counseling can make an excellent salary.
+Those with under five years of experience may make around $60,000 on the low end, but well above $100,000 with a few more years of experience.
+This makes psychology clinical one of the highest-paying routes for counseling psychologists.
 With that said, there are different career paths for psychology, and those working in school psychology or school counseling, for example, may make less than someone working in organizational psychology or broader psychology counseling.
 Regardless, earning a psychology degree can open the door to a high salary.

 Why is clinical psychology so competitive?